 Scoop-n-Roll Ice Cream Social

 Enjoy some ice cream while watching the entertaining demonstration on kayak rolling.
-Ice cream sponsored by Wilderness Systems.
-Yum!
+A big thanks to Wilderness Systems for sponsoring the ice cream!

 Meet with vendors and ask questions, try gear out, and get to know the people who work for the companies you love.